isohuntto/openbay/README.md

 *MySQL* (**advanced mode**)

-Before the wizard will run you need to create a data base, the schema of the data base will be created by the wizard.
+Before the wizard will run you need to create a database, the schema of the database will be created by the wizard.
 Dump here `/src/protected/data/schema.mysql.sql`

 **Step 5.
 Wizard**